Future & Ethical Branding

 Pricing and Reviews Comparison

-Now, let's compare pricing and reviews because this is often the deciding factor when choosing the right tool.
+Now, let’s compare pricing and reviews, as these are often the deciding factors when choosing the right tool.

-Affinity Designer is famous for its competitive pricing structure.
-Here's a quick snapshot:
+Affinity Designer is known for its competitive pricing.
+Here’s a quick snapshot:

 Comparison Table: Affinity Designer vs Adobe Illustrator